Nadir Salifov: Early activities and imprisonment

 While in prison Salifov had an additional 16 years added to his original 15-year sentence, as a result of assault charges filed by a female visitor.
 She, however, later withdrew her story and claimed to have made the original allegations under duress.
 At the same time, Salifov was informed that his 10 years in solitary would not count towards his release date.
 He used contacts and ingenuity to maintain various profitable criminal enterprises during his incarceration.
 He also possessed a cell phone, having four different numbers with which he kept contact with criminal associates who had been released and were at large.
 By these means he conducted an extortion racket against various Azerbaijani businesses and individuals.
 Salifov is also believed, with the assistance of his brother and through bribing prison authorities, to have arranged for at least eight women to be taken in to the prison for sexual purposes.
 In some cases this was allegedly against the women's will and resulted in rape.
 He is also believed to have made similar arrangements for certain fellow prisoners.
 Some of the women subsequently made allegations of rape and coercion, but these never reached court.

 In 2010, while Salifov was still in prison, there was a turf war known as The Dill War between associates of Nadir Salifov and those of Rovshan Janiyev (known as Rovshan Lenkoransky) over acquiring the green grocers markets in Moscow and on its Ring Road, which had previously been operated by convicted criminal Bakic Aliyev.
 Four men with criminal histories were killed during this conflict.
 In 2014 there was more struggling for the lucrative markets which led to a "Wild Western-style" gunfight during a meeting of the competing clans in the Absheron cafe in Moscow in which one man was killed with several suffering gunshot wounds.
-Salifov denied all these claims as baseless attempts to sully his good name and reputation.